twilio/programmable-asset-tracker/README.md

 This version supports:
 - Target hardware: [Prog-X Asset Tracker target board schematics](./docs/vdf-nt16e_mb_s11_220228.pdf)
 - Communication with the Internet (between Imp-Device and Imp-Agent) via cellular network.
-- Default configuration of the asset tracker application is hardcoded in the source file.
+- Default configuration of the asset tracker application is provided as a Device Group environment variable.
 - The configuration can be updated in runtime using the [Southbound REST API](./docs/southbound-api.md)
 - Motion start detection using Accelerometer.
 - Motion stop detection using Location tracking (+ Accelerometer for confirmation).